meleu/dg/src/site/notes/notes/Open Source projects I'm proud of.md

 What I did:

-- contributed with the implementation of the RetroAchievements feature in the RetroArch (basically building/testing implementation in various architectures while coding was mostly done by [Leiradel](https://github.com/leiradel)).
+- contributed with the implementation of the RetroAchievements feature in the RetroArch (building/testing implementation in various architectures).
 - contributed with code for the [backend](https://github.com/RetroAchievements/RAWeb).
 - server maintenance (Linux/NginX).
 - created the [documentation project](https://docs.retroachievements.org/).
 - community management

-## RADocs - documentation pipeline
+## RADocs - docs & docs website pipeline

 - website: <https://docs.retroachievements.org>